regebro/supporting-python-3/source/preparing.rst

 .. index:: testing, tox

 Having a good set of tests is always valuable for any project.
-When it comes to porting to Python 3, having tests is going to speed up the process a lot, because you will need to run the tests over and over and testing an application by hand takes a lot of time.
+When you add Python 3 support, having tests is going to speed up the process a lot, because you will need to run the tests over and over and testing an application by hand takes a lot of time.